sparkflows/sparkflows-docs/docs/databricks/user-guide/writing-tables.rst

 Fire Insights enables you to write to Databricks tables.

-In the workflow use the processor `SaveDatabricksTable`.
+In the workflow, use the processor `SaveDatabricksTable`.
 It will allow you to save data to Databricks tables.

 Below is a workflow which writes data to the Databricks table ``default``.